MekkiZ/SoftDesk-API/README.md

 Copy this link on your favorite browser : http://127.0.0.1:8080/

+## Use Endpoint with Postman and curl:

-For all endpoint, you can go in PostmanPublished : https://documenter.getpostman.com/view/24506585/2s8YmRQ26M
+All endpoint, you can go in PostmanPublished :

+https://documenter.getpostman.com/view/24506585/2s8YmRQ26M

 you have end Point and little description for how to start